TB Testing Without the Need for an Appointment

 The TB Testing Clinic to Choose

 At Erlanger ExpressCare, we don’t require TB testing appointments.
-Instead, you can stop in whenever it’s most convenient for you—we’re open seven days per week with extended hours, and we also offer an online check-in option that can save you time in line.
+Instead, you can stop in whenever it’s most convenient for you—many of our locations are open seven days per week with extended hours, and we also offer an online check-in option that can save you time in line.
 So, if you’re in need of TB testing, visit us today.